Delta Phi Epsilon (professional): Fraternity

-After the war, the fraternity saw even greater expansion into institutions across the United States. and by the 1960s, the fraternity began to see a decline in the number of its chapters.
+After the war, the fraternity saw even greater expansion into institutions across the United States.
+By the 1960s, the fraternity began to see a decline in the number of its chapters.
 During the 1970s most of the fraternity's collegiate chapters went inactive, leaving only the original Alpha.
 This decline is attributed to two major factors: a national decline in professional fraternities and a negative perception generally of foreign service.
 During the Vietnam War, foreign service was closely associated in many minds with current United States foreign policy, which was protested against at many member institutions.

 After some attempts during the 1990s, several of these defunct chapters were revived in the 2000s.
 The Alpha chapter at Georgetown University went defunct but was revived in 1990 after ten years of inactivity and revived again in 1998 after another five years of inactivity.
-In the summer of 2003, the first reactivation of a inactive chapter, Epsilon chapter at UC Berkeley, occurred.
-In 2016, the first co-ed chapter, Delta chapter, was founded at USC by Jacob Lokshin and eleven other USC students.
+In the summer of 2003, the first reactivation of an inactive chapter, the Epsilon chapter at UC Berkeley, occurred.
+In 2016, the first co-ed chapter, the Delta chapter, was founded at USC by Jacob Lokshin and eleven other USC students.
 This was soon followed by the creation of Pi, Psi, Chi, Eta, Gamma, and Mu chapters.

-Alpha chapter was the longest-lived collegiate chapter of Delta Phi Epsilon; its undergraduate officers all resigned in 2018 and suspended all chapter activities in protest to actions of national leadership.
-The chapter three successive one-person initiations over the succeeding eighteen months.
+The Alpha chapter was the longest-lived collegiate chapter of Delta Phi Epsilon; its undergraduate officers all resigned in 2018 and suspended all chapter activities in protest of the actions of national leadership.
+The chapter has three successive one-person initiations over the succeeding eighteen months.
 In late February 2020, Alpha initiated the chapter's 200th line of ten initiates, just before the fraternity's 100th Founders' Day Banquet.